Babbe03/prof-web/content/blog/social/index.md

 - Attention
 ---

 Attention is such a fundamental concept that it seems pointless to discuss what it actually means.
 However, any fundamental concept always carries with it misconceptions perpetuated through tradition.
-Thereby, it seems most fitting to start with these misconceptions, and the implications of their dispelling.
+Thereby, it seems most fitting to start with these misconceptions, and then move on to the implications of their dispelling.

 ## 1. Attention is not continuous.